 Such a pretty place, I did not want to go home

-And I'm like.
-"Why, are you doing the sequel to the movie The Beach or something?"
+I'm like.
+"What, are you doing the sequel to the movie The Beach or something?"

 My internet search finds stupidly cheap accommodations and flights.
 Get this, a bungalow on the beach with a/c, indoor plumbing, and Wifi for only $27US?
 And a round trip air ticket out of Ho Chi Minh for only $50US?
 What in tarnation was going on here?

 Was this some kind of scientific research station where